-A unique aspect of traditional Ethiopian conservation is that, since the 4th century, land surrounding Ethiopian Orthodox churches has been considered sacred.
-This has resulted in thousands of small hotspots of indigenous biodiversity being spared the axe or converted to agricultural land.
+A unique aspect of traditional Ethiopian conservation is that, since the 4th century, the land surrounding Ethiopian Orthodox churches has been considered sacred.
+This has resulted in thousands of small hotspots of indigenous biodiversity being spared the ax or converted to agricultural land.

-Emperor Zara Jacob ruled 1434 – 1468.
-He established Africa’s first recorded land conservation programme by outlawing timber harvesting from the virgin forest at Menagesha Suba just 30 km from Addis Ababa.
-He ordered the planting of many native Juniper Cordia africana seedlings.
+Emperor Zara Jacob ruled from 1434 to 1468.
+He established Africa’s first recorded land conservation program by outlawing timber harvesting from the virgin forest at Menagesha Suba just 30 km from Addis Ababa.
+He ordered the planting of many native Cordia africana seedlings.
 The locals call them Wanza.

 In 1895 Emperor Menelik II imported thousands of seedlings of eucalypts from Australia.
-These proliferated and offered a solution to the problem of deforestation.
+These proliferated and seemed to offer a solution to the problem of deforestation.
 Now the Ethiopian government is focused on restoring native species across large areas of deforested land.